VinoDev/Home-Asigment-Donator/README.md

 > Frontend Coding Challenge

-Goal: Create a UI with section showing recent donors, and a contorl panel above it by which one can add donors.
+Goal: Create a UI with section showing recent donors, and a control panel above it by which one can add donors.

 This UI was created in approximately 4 hours